 Peanut brittle is just part of Christmas in my family.
 Every year we make several batches around the holidays.
-But we’ve always used an old school recipe from my mother’s great aunt Matilda.
-And it’s always perfect.
+Up until a few years ago, we always used an old school recipe from my mother’s great aunt Matilda.
+And, it was always perfect.
+However, it was not the easiest stuff to make.
+It took a little finesse and was a little hard to cook with just one person.

 Don’t tell my mom, but I’m not sure I’ll ever make peanut brittle the old way again.
 It’s SO much easier and tastes exactly the same.
+Seriously.
+No one will ever know you made this in a microwave.

 Do I have to use a candy thermometer when making peanut brittle?

-If you like living on the edge and don’t mind wasting some ingredients, nope.
-You sure don’t.
-But if you want to make sure each batch turns out perfectly, I certainly recommend a thermometer.
-It doesn’t necessarily have to be a candy thermometer, though.
-My instant read thermometer measure up high enough to be able to use that and it’s so much easier than using a bulk candy thermometer.
-Plus, you need one in your kitchen drawer anyway.
+You don’t necessarily have to use a candy thermometer, though.
+My instant-read thermometer measures up high enough to be able to use that, and it’s so much easier than using a bulky candy thermometer.
+Plus, you need an instant read thermometer in your kitchen drawer anyway.

 Recipe Card